jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 of all our engagements during the year.
 In these incidents, responders identified the presence of
-XMRig mining malware or the creation of virtual machines within a customers subscription for coin mining.
+XMRig mining malware or the creation of virtual machines within a customer’s subscription for coin mining.
 Cryptojacking slows down an infected device, uses its resources, can steal information, and decreases